inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L24
 S:Dear Tris,
  :
- :    It is so very warm at this time of year, I told my wife :that you and I wish to go west for a week or two.
+ :It is so very warm at this time of year, I told my wife :that you and I wish to go west for a week or two.
 Did I :tell you what a wind we had?
 I went to town to vote for the :one man whom I want.
 I took a well-used tire.
 When it went